Pharmacogenetic Testing

 How Much Does GeneSight Cost?
 Full Breakdown Plus Alternatives

 People ask about GeneSight's cost because the answer is genuinely confusing.
 The list price, the insured patient price, and the actual out-of-pocket cost you will pay are three different numbers.
-This guide walks through each one, explains why they differ, and shows how the cost stacks up against alternative pharmacogenetic tests (including Gene2Rx, which starts at $5 because it works with 23andMe or AncestryDNA data you may already have).
+This guide walks through each one, explains why they differ, and shows how the cost compares to alternative pharmacogenetic tests (including Gene2Rx, which starts at $5 because it works with 23andMe or AncestryDNA data you may already have).

 The list price (what GeneSight bills insurance)

 GeneSight's full list price has historically been around $2,000, though the exact number depends on the panel tier.
-This is the amount Myriad Genetics (GeneSight's parent company) bills to insurance.
+This is what Myriad Genetics (GeneSight's parent company) bills insurance.
 Most patients never pay this number directly.
 It is what shows up on the explanation-of-benefits documents insurers send out, before any insurance adjustment or patient-responsibility calculation.

 The insured patient maximum (what most insured patients pay)